Anon5234/joplin-s3-backup/README.md

 **HTTPS Enforcement**: This setup enforces HTTPS for accessing the S3 bucket, which helps in protecting data in transit.

+**Versioning and Lifecycle Management**: With versioning enabled, older versions of objects are retained, and lifecycle rules are applied to manage object storage costs effectively (e.g., by transitioning data to Glacier).

 ## Notes

 **Bucket Name**: The bucket name `joplin-backup-bucket` is globally unique.
 You may need to change it if there's a conflict.

 **Environment-Specific Changes**: Adjust the AWS region in providers.tf if you need the resources in a different region.

+##  Contributing
+Feel free to open issues or submit pull requests to improve this script!

+## License
+This project is licensed under the MIT License.